Some links are affiliate links. We only recommend networks we've tested. Read our methodology →

 What kinds of proxies does Shifter offer? +

-Shifter focuses on a single proxy category across a pool advertised as 50M+ IPs in 195+ countries.
+Shifter offers Residential across a pool advertised as 205M+ advertised (~235K independently sampled) in 195+ countries.
 The "Proxy types" section above breaks down the per-type pricing and use cases.

 Is Shifter the right choice for my workload? +

 Shifter serves the broad mid-market.
-Performance in our nightly tests landed at 97.8% success rate — the right way to validate is to run 100-500 requests through their cheapest tier against your actual targets before committing.
+Benchmarked performance lands at 98.4% success rate — the right way to validate is to run 100-500 requests through their cheapest tier against your actual targets before committing.

 Who is behind Shifter? +